kubernetes/ingress-nginx/docs/deploy/index.md

 kubectl get service ingress-nginx-controller --namespace=ingress-nginx
 ```

+It will be the `EXTERNAL-IP` field.
+If that field shows `<pending>`, this means that your Kubernetes cluster wasn't able to provision the load balancer (generally, this is because it doesn't support services of type `LoadBalancer`).

-Set up a DNS record pointing to that IP address or FQDN; then create an ingress resource.
+Once you have the external IP address (or FQDN), set up a DNS record pointing to it.
+Then you can create an ingress resource.
 The following example assumes that you have set up a DNS record for `www.demo.io`:

 ```console
 kubectl create ingress demo --class=nginx \